 The Higher Education Act of 1965, as amended, requires that each student maintains satisfactory progress in his or her pursued course of study to receive Title IV Federal Financial Aid.
 At Briar Cliff University, these standards are also applied to state and institutional programs.

 Academic Progress will be measured both qualitatively and quantitatively.
 A minimum GPA and a minimum number of credit hours completed in the academic year are requirements.

 Students attending full-time have a maximum of five academic years to complete a program of study at BCU.
 Students will only receive state funding for four academic years.
-If the student’s major requires additional completion time, a fifth year of institutional funding can be allowed.
+If the student’s major required additional completion time, a fifth year of institutional funding can be allowed.

-For students who fail to make satisfactory academic progress:
+For students who fail to make satisfactory academic progress.